By Jennifer Ebert published

 4. Light up a vanity

-With the correct lighting, your room can take on different looks throughout the day, night and seasons.
+With the correct bathroom lighting trends, your room can take on different looks throughout the day, night and seasons.
 In most rooms, you’ll likely need several types of lighting, as one central light source won’t do every job.

 This is easily achieved through light layering, where you make use of different types of light sources in each room to suit your needs.